-So how did I spend my first weekend in Denmark?
+So, how did I spend my first weekend in Denmark?

-Carlsberg Byen was founded in 1847 and since then served as the headquarters of the Carlsberg Brewery built by JC Jacobsen.
-Let me walk you around Carlsberg on an early spring walk.
-Welcome to Carlsberg!
+My aunt and I didn’t waste much time and took a stroll around the area.
+Carlsberg Byen was founded in 1847 and since then, served as the headquarters of the Carlsberg Brewery built by JC Jacobsen.

 The guy below, JC Jacobsen, is the founder of Carlsberg Brewery.
 His brewery is one of the four leading brewers in the world today.
 I am now in front of the prestigious Carlsberg Laboratory.